top of page

 Why this Book is Important

 The Holistic 4D Model offers many novel features to greatly improve the effectiveness, efficiency, and appeal of the ID process and the resulting instruction.
-It takes a holistic approach to the ID process and is organized into four major activities: Define, Design, Develop, and Deploy.
+It takes a modern, holistic approach to the ID process and is organized into four major activities: Define, Design, Develop, and Deploy.

-The Model’s most notable features include:
+The Model’s most notable features include heuristic and procedural guidance for:

-1. A holistic design process
+1. A holistic design process with multiple levels of design

 8. Rapid prototyping